By adding a Dataplane Customizer Script to your report, you can modify many aspects of how charts are drawn in report results.

 In general, the segments of a series consist of all of the Segment By options selected by the user in the report configuration page.

-In the simplest case, in which a report is segmented by one specific field (such as Priority), series can be selected by specifying the series name directly.
+In the simplest case, in which a report is segmented by one specific field (such as Priority), series can be selected by specifying the priority name directly.

 For example, if possible priorities for an issue were P1 and P2, the following customizer script would adjust the color of P1 to be red and the color of P2 to be green:

-As a more complex example, suppose you run a report which uses Segment By selections of both Priority and Issue Type.
+As a more complicated example, suppose that the user runs a report which uses Segment By selections of both Priority and Issue Type.
 If the valid priorities were P1 and P2, and if the valid issue types were Bug and Feature Request, the possible set of generated series would be as shown in the table below.
 The combined series name ("Series Name" in the table below) is also what Dataplane displays on the report legend:

 |Series Segment 1|